Acyclovir (Zovirax) versus ...

 Herpes labialis (cold sores)

-of penciclovir cream was greater than acyclovir cream.
+In comparative model the efficacy of penciclovir cream was greater than acyclovir cream.
 5

 - 1. Amatya A, Rajouria EA, Karn DK.
 Comparative study of effectiveness of oral acyclovir with oral erythromycin in the treatment of Pityriasis rosea.
 Kathmandu Univ Med J (KUMJ).
 2012 PubMed